novasamatech/parity-signer/docs/src/development/UOS.md

 Note: old UOS specified `0x00` as mortal transaction and `0x02` as immortal one, but currently both mortal and immortal transactions from polkadot-js are `0x02`.

-## Shared QR code processing stages:
+## Shared QR code processing sequence:

 1. Read QR code, try interpreting it, and get the hexadecimal string from into Rust (hexadecimal string is getting changes to raw bytes soon).